1. Home: Explore careers

 Professional and industry bodies

-You could join the Institute of Physics and Engineering in Medicine, for professional development, training opportunities and to make industry contacts.
+You could join the Institute of Physics and Engineering in Medicine, for professional development and training opportunities.

 Further information

-You can find out more about careers and training in medical physics through Health Careers and the Institute of Physics and Engineering in Medicine.
+You can find out more about careers and training in medical physics through the Institute of Physics and Engineering in Medicine and Health Careers.

 What it takes